iparr/dev-guides-and-answers/seo/liars-and-thieves.md

 * Ability to update the site quickly
 	* Speed of deployment
-		The EDGE site (and any site we'd build in the future) is built on a solid CMS system (that has passed BP security testing).
-We are confident that using similar techniques will result in a page that 2020 can modify or roll-out much quicker than any other GIP-based page, whilst maintaining a higher level of quality.
+		The redactedlol.com site (and any site we'd build in the future) is built on a solid CMS system (that has passed BP security testing).
+We are confident that using similar techniques will result in a page that redactedagencylol can modify or roll-out much quicker than any other GIP-based page, whilst maintaining a higher level of quality.
 	* Non-developer access
-		The bulk of the content should be easily modified by those who are not web developers.
-EDGE has this ability, does GIP?
+		The bulk of the content should be easily modified by those who are not web developers. redactedlol.com has this ability, does this other CMS?

 * Duplicate pages
 	Is example.com and www.example.com the same page?
 Choose one, and redirect to the other!